csernyo/shutdown_system_ubuntu/README.md

 A safety-oriented system that requires consensus from designated users before shutting down an Ubuntu server.

+## Use
+Run `shutdown_vote` to cast your vote, check status, or initiate a shutdown once all votes are in.

+Run `cancel_shutdown` to withdraw your vote if you change your mind.

 ## Overview

 This application provides a democratic approach to system shutdown management.
 It ensures critical servers aren't accidentally turned off while important users are working by requiring all designated eligible voters to approve a shutdown.